fps/guix-ipfs-cache/README.md

 Published to QmaeGpMRsHmeVaQFRnwtuZYdSdVgbc3Y64aDFs1ya8Frnb: /ipfs/QmT429U7M2Civz8qmkA6uZ5tvLJ9njQAvzsX6BvWodJ3i1
 </pre>

 This basically completes the necessary components to provide a stable substitute-url for guix that can have changing contents.
 Checkout https://ipfs.io/ipns/QmPMJYhxbeaSYXzNLMRbvvJknpYcJG9DcG8h2kJJmukd9i which is the address that this repository's code running on a server produces.
+Note how the first part of the url changed from <code>ipfs</code> to <code>ipns</code>.

+# Fetching substitutes from berlin.guixsd.org and publishing them via ipfs

+The code in this repository contains a bunch of shell scripts (with no error handling whatsoever - so beware, it's just a proof of concept) that perform these steps:

+* Fetch narinfos into <code>cache/</code>
+* Fetch the respective nar into <code>cache/nar/gzip</code>
+* build up directory structure that <code>guix package</code> expects
+* publish them all to ipfs
+* update the ipns name to point to the latest version

+with binaries retrieved from berlin.guixsd.org's API that informs about finished builds.

+# An optimization for size, speed and profit

+Once a directory reaches a certain size, adding it recursively with <code>ipfs add</code> becomes slow as a dog (disk IO alone being a bottleneck).
+Also just keeping all files on disk is using up precious disk space while the promise of ipfs is that the swarm can take over hosting "responsibility".
+Luckily there is a way to add entries to a directory object directly without having to rerun <code>ipfs add -r</code> over and over again.